sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/keycloak-dcr.md

 We are going walk you through a basic integration of Tyk with Keycloak using the [OpenID Connect Dynamic Client Registration protocol](https://tools.ietf.org/html/rfc7591).
 Our current implementation provides support for the client credentials flow with support for {{< tooltip >}}JWT{{< definition >}} JSON Web Tokens{{< /definition >}}{{< /tooltip >}}.
 To the developer it works like this:

 1. An API with its corresponding security policy is created in Tyk.
-It is then added to the Developer Portal Catalogue.
+It is then added to the Developer Portal Catalog.

 2. A developer signs up and creates a Dynamic Client Registration provider using the Developer Portal.
 Tyk sends the Dynamic Client Registration call to your {{< tooltip >}}IDP{{< definition >}}Identity Provider{{< /definition >}}{{< /tooltip >}}.
 The IDP replies with the client ID and secret.